 If a face-to-face 1-day CASE-only accreditation event is required, the example timetable shown below can be used by accreditors and adapted to their own needs.
 This example includes all activities that should be covered, including private time for CASE Accreditors.
 The start time can be adjusted to suit the accreditors travel arrangements.
-Once agreed, the Lead Accreditor will share the timetable with the Programme/Course Lead so that the event can be arranged.
+Once agreed, the Lead Accreditor will share the timetable with the Course Leader so that the event can be arranged.
+If a virtual event is planned, separate online meetings will need to be set up for the private CASE Panel meetings described below.

-Example Timetable for a CASE-only Accreditation Event TIME ACTIVITY 09:00 - 09:30 REFRESHMENTS 09:30 - 10:00 Guided tour of the University's ultrasound facilities e.g. Simulation Suite 10:00 - 10:30 Private CASE Panel meeting with external stakeholders and Clinical Placement Leads 10:30 - 11:00 Private CASE Panel meeting with students (if revalidation) 11:00 - 11:10 Welcome and Introductions 11:10 - 11:20 Brief presentation from the Programme/Course Team with brief Q&A session 11:20 - 11:30 Dean's report to CASE Panel demonstrating support for the Programme/Course 11:30 - 12:30 Main question and answer discussion between the Team and the CASE Panel 12:30 - 13:30 LUNCH BREAK 13:30 - 14:00 Private CASE Panel meeting to determine conditions, recommendations and commendations 14:00 - 15:00 Discussion of proposals between the Team and the CASE Panel 15:00 - 15:45 Private CASE Panel meeting to agree outcome, conditions, recommendations and commendations 15:45 - 16:00 CASE Panel provide feedback to the Programme/Course Team (including the identification of areas of good and best practice) 16:00 CLOSE
+Example Timetable for a CASE-only Accreditation Event TIME ACTIVITY 09:00 - 09:30 REFRESHMENTS 09:30 - 10:00 Guided tour of the University's ultrasound facilities e.g. Simulation Suite 10:00 - 10:30 Private CASE Panel meeting with external stakeholders and Clinical Placement Leads 10:30 - 11:00 Private CASE Panel meeting with students (if revalidation) 11:00 - 11:10 Welcome and Introductions 11:10 - 11:20 Brief presentation from the Focused Course Team with brief Q&A session 11:20 - 11:30 Dean's report to the CASE Panel demonstrating support for the Focused Course 11:30 - 12:30 Main question and answer discussion between the Team and the CASE Panel 12:30 - 13:30 LUNCH BREAK 13:30 - 14:00 Private CASE Panel meeting to determine conditions, recommendations and commendations 14:00 - 15:00 Discussion of proposals between the Team and the CASE Panel 15:00 - 15:45 Private CASE Panel meeting to agree outcome, conditions, recommendations and commendations 15:45 - 16:00 CASE Panel provide feedback to the Focused Course team (including the identification of areas of good and best practice) 16:00 CLOSE

 Student and stakeholder feedback may be required even if no formal meeting/event occurs.
-In the case of a formal validation meeting, a secretariat to minute proceedings is normally arranged by the Programme/Course Faculty.
-Please ensure that this is arranged.
+In the case of a formal validation meeting, a secretariat to minute proceedings is normally arranged by the course faculty.

-Following any formal meeting/event and review of the documentation, the Co-Accreditor will convene an online post-accreditation/reaccreditation debrief meeting to act as a feedback mechanism between the accreditors and CASE Committee members.
-The purpose of this meeting is to discuss the proposed conditions, recommendations and commendations with Committee members to ensure parity across all CASE accredited programmes.
+Following any formal meeting/event and review of the documentation, the Co-Accreditor will convene an online post-accreditation debrief meeting to act as a feedback mechanism between the accreditors and CASE Committee members.
+The purpose of this meeting is to discuss the proposed conditions, recommendations and commendations with Committee members to ensure parity across all accredited Focused Courses.
+The Lead Accreditor will prepare a formal report using the Focused Course proforma for consideration at the debrief meeting.
+All members of the accrediting team should have oversight and input into this report.